IBM/aspera-cli/docs/README.erb.md

 Laurent/2016-<%=Time.new.year%>

-This gem provides the <%=tool%> CLI (Command Line Interface) to IBM Aspera software.
+This Ruby gem provides the <%=tool%> command-line interface (CLI) for IBM Aspera software, enabling easy interaction with Aspera APIs and efficient file transfers.

 <%=tool%> is also great tool to learn Aspera APIs.